vitorpavinato/AglyPoolseq/add_DGN_data/README.md

-# Various scripts to get DGN data incorporated into DrosEU, DrosRTEC data
+# Scripts to get DGN data incorporated into DrosEU, DrosRTEC data

 ## Description
->
+> This first set of scripts downloads DGN data, identifies the set of polymorphic sites, and then merges that with the list of sites DrosRETC & DrosEU.

 ## File structure set up